BikLab/MARS8180-EnvDataSci/Week6a-alpha-beta-diversity.md

 ```

 ## Calculating Beta Diversity Metrics

+Key Beta Diversity metrics and visualizations:
+* Bray-Curtis
+* NMDS plots
+* Other indexes - Jaccard, Canberra
+* Unifrac (weighted/unweighted) - take phylogenetic distance into account, can be based on presence/absence of ASVs only (unweighted - recommended), or also additionally incorporate normalized abundances (weighted - less commonly used)

 We will calculate the beta-diversity using the bray-curtis metric.

 First, let's normalize our dataset by relative abundance.